 Two U.S. TV shows being filmed in Israel have been stymied by the latest round of escalation between Israel and Hamas.

-- Gaza war images you won't see on Israeli TV
+- Gaza Images Not Seen on Israeli TV

 FX's new drama "Tyrant," by the creators of "Homeland," was filming in Tel Aviv and Kfar Sava, but amid the rocket fire and Gaza strikes, the cast and crew jumped ship and flew to Istanbul on Monday morning, USA Today reports.